-Fast forward until a few weeks ago when Jeff and I were at Big Fun (a toy store + must visit if you're in Cleveland!) when he spotted a prism and mentioned how he'd like to get it for photography.
-I told him to hold off, Valentine's Day was approaching and I figured I'd be able to get a much better one online.
+Fast forward until a few weeks ago when Jeff and I were at a local toy store when he spotted a prism and mentioned how he’d like to get it for photography.
+I told him to hold off, Valentine’s Day was approaching and I figured I’d be able to get a much better one online.
 I ended up deciding on this one since it had such awesome reviews and claimed to be made specifically with photography in mind.
 As soon as it came, and before I wrapped it up for him, I gave it a little test run.

 I held the prism up to my living room window, which is where we get the most direct sunlight, and BAM instant rainbow!
-Professor noticed it immediately!
-I had a ton of fun moving the prism around while he wildly chased it.
-I, of course, took silly photos of him.
 I ended up falling back in love with the idea of having rainbows in my apartment so much I decided to try another product.
 My second purchase was a sun catcher.
 Instead of just sitting in the window like I had the prism, it hangs on the window from a little suction cup.
-It's not exactly my decor style but the rainbows it produces are AMAZING!
+It’s not exactly my decor style but the rainbows it produces are AMAZING!

 the rainbow sun catcher in my window